MildlyInterested/ConsoleLog_GraphGenerator/README.md

 ```
 pip install -r requirements.txt
 ```
-### Then run the following command to generate the graph:
+### Then run the following command to start the website:
 ```
 streamlit run ./streamlit.py
 ```